Helperbird/website/src/pages/help/how-to-change-the-line-height-on-any-website.md

 ---
 new: false
+updated: true
 layout: templates/new/help/post.html
-title: "How to Easily Adjust Line Height on Any Website "
+title: How to Adjust the Line Height on Any Website
 description: Follow our step-by-step guide to effortlessly adjust the line height on webpages, enhancing readability and improving your browsing experience with Helperbird.